Skip to the main content.

 1 min read

-water_in_diesel_fuel_tankHere's a rundown of some of the most well documented facts and trends on the business/fleet side of fuel treatment when it comes to lubricity treatment for diesel fuel.
+Here's a rundown of some of the most well-documented facts and trends on the business/fleet side of fuel treatment when it comes to lubricity treatment for diesel fuel.

 1. Because it's part of the ASTM specifications slate, diesel fuel is legally required to meet the given lubricity minimum.
-Therefore, both the Federal government and industry itself recognizes the essential role diesel fuel lubricity plays in preventing premature wear on critical engine parts.
+Therefore, both the Federal government and industry itself recognize the essential role diesel fuel lubricity plays in preventing premature wear on critical engine parts.

 2. The refinery conversion of regular diesel to ultra-low sulfur diesel (with a sulfur content reduced by 99.7%) cuts the lubricity properties of the now-ULSD to below ASTM standards.
-Which means running un-additized ULSD will inevitably lead to wear on injectors and fuel pumps.
+That means running un-additized ULSD will inevitably lead to wear on injectors and fuel pumps.
 For businesses, this means higher maintenance costs.

 3. By and large, the fuels industry has responded well to what appeared to be a looming threat (the lower lubricity and potential widescale equipment damage).
 Refineries have taken to adding bulk lubricity agents to ULSD before it goes out to the consumer.

-5. The trend toward biodiesel use in mainstream fuel is also good news for ultra-low sulfur diesel users, because adding just 2-5% biodiesel to ULSD essentially solves any lubricity problem for the fuel.
+5. The trend toward biodiesel use in mainstream fuel is also good news for ultra-low sulfur diesel users because adding just 2-5% biodiesel to ULSD essentially solves any lubricity problem for the fuel.
 And if you add less than 5% biodiesel to diesel, you don't have to disclose that the biodiesel is in there (i.e. you can label it as "normal" diesel fuel).
 Many city and county government fleets are moving in this direction because it helps them satisfy explicit and implicit mandates to use greater amounts of "green" fuels.

 Other posts you may be interested in: